Tuesday, February 17, 2026

 Over the decades since, the opposition to the principles of the New Deal has become the radical right.
 The radical right has fed us the idea that government is necessarily bloated, inefficient and oppressive and that it should be minimized.
 As Grover Norquist famously said, "I don’t want to abolish government.
 I simply want to reduce it to the size where I can drag it into the bathroom and drown it in the bathtub."

 Under pressure from the radical right, we have lowered taxes over and over again without considering how the government programs we depend on will be paid for.
 We have to some degree papered over the gap between the cost of the programs we want and the taxes we have been willing to pay by relying on government borrowing.
 That has worked fairly well for the federal government but not at the state and local levels.
-They have become more and more dependent of federal funding.
+They have become more and more dependent on federal funding.
 Even the federal government is now running into problems caused by rising interest rates on the federal debt.

 Our Public Services and Our Country Are Decaying